pivot-access-ltd/bma-offline-docs/src/how-to-work-with-audit-event-logs-5987.md

 <!-- "How to work with audit event logs" -->
-<a href="#heading--how-to-use-the-cli-to-report-audit-events"><h2>How to use the CLI to report audit events</h2></a>
+<a href="#heading--how-to-use-the-cli-to-report-audit-events"><h2>How to report audit events</h2></a>

-There is currently no reasonably convenient way to isolate audit events using the MAAS UI.
-It is possible to download all events from the "Events" tab, perhaps in multiple stages, and apply command-line utilities to that data to get a comprehensible report.

-You will probably find it much more efficient to filter audit events and report on them using the MAAS CLI, though.
-This article will show you how to:

-<a href="#heading--how-to-report-events-as-json-using-the-maas-cli"><h2 id="heading--how-to-report-events-as-json-using-the-maas-cli">How to report events as JSON using the MAAS CLI</h2></a>
-<a href="#heading--how-to-report-audit-events-as-json-using-the-maas-cli"><h2 id="heading--how-to-report-audit-events-as-json-using-the-maas-cli">How to report audit events as JSON using the MAAS CLI</h2></a>

-<a href="#heading--how-to-report-events-as-json-using-the-maas-cli"><h2 id="heading--how-to-report-events-as-json-using-the-maas-cli">How to report events as JSON using the MAAS CLI</h2></a>

-The basic command to report events using the MAAS CLI is:
+You can display and filter audit events via the CLI.
+The basic command to report events is:

 ```nohighlight
 usage: maas $PROFILE events query [--help] [-d] [-k] [data [data ...]]